 Hiking Chester Lake with Kids

-Due to its moderate difficulty, Chester Lake isn’t found on many lists of kid-friendly hikes in Kananaskis, but if your kids are active then they will enjoy it, just budget a little more time.
+Chester Lake is not always listed as a kid-friendly hike in Kananaskis because of its moderate difficulty.
+But if your kids are active, it can be a great choice, just budget extra time.
 The wide trail at the start of the Chester Lake hike is great for families as it allows easy side-by-side conversation.

-Being largely in a dense pine forest, your kids will have endless fun balancing on fallen tree trunks, finding treasures, etc. The flat stretch along the top to and from the lake is easy and often prompts a game of tag or hide-and-seek.
+Because much of the trail passes through dense pine forest, kids can have fun balancing on fallen tree trunks and looking for treasures.
+The flat stretch along the top to and from the lake is easy and often prompts a game of tag or hide-and-seek.

 If you are considering hiking Chester Lake with a baby, we would not recommend a stroller due to the steepness and the presence of tree roots and big rocks in the trail.
 When we hiked Chester Lake with our babies, we really enjoyed hiking with our Deuter hiking baby carrier.